Can NRI Invest in Mutual Funds

 One of the most lucrative investment choices that NRIs have is investing in Mutual Funds.
 While the risk of investing in a mutual fund may be higher than say, a fixed deposit, its returns on investment are also proportionately high.
-Some of the most common queries we receive from NRIs are questions like, can NRI invest in mutual funds?
+Some of the most common queries we receive from NRIs are questions like, can NRI invest in mutual funds in India?
 Can NRI invest in Indian mutual funds?
 In addition, we also receive several queries regarding the various NRI investment options in India.
-You should know that a mutual fund is definitely on the top of many NRIs lists, when it comes to investing their hard-earned money in India.
+You should know that a mutual fund is definitely on the top of many NRIs lists when it comes to investing their hard-earned money in India.
 Several NRIs also have many doubts regarding the NRI mutual fund taxation, and which laws and regulations their mutual funds are subject to.
 You should know that NRIs can definitely choose to invest in mutual funds in India.
 However, in order to fully understand the risks and the tax implications of your investments, you must arm yourself with all the requisite knowledge before making the decision to invest in a mutual fund.
 So, we have gathered a handy guide for you, which will answer all the basic questions that play on an NRIs mind.

 A mutual fund is an investment option where money is collected from investors, and the money is invested on their behalf.
 The fund will charge you a small fee for handling your money.
-This is a good investment option for those who are looking to invest regularly, but do not know-how to invest directly in the market.
+This is a good investment option for those who are looking to invest regularly but do not know how to invest directly in the market.
 You can choose a mutual fund based on a future goal, and start investing now to get that goal in the future.
 You could directly join a mutual fund or hire a mutual fund advisor to help you get started.

 NRIs can definitely invest in mutual funds in India.
-There is no requirement for an NRI to get a permission from the RBI to invest in mutual funds in India.
+There is no requirement for an NRI to get permission from the RBI to invest in mutual funds in India.
 You can invest in mutual funds in India in a repatriable or a non-repatriable basis.
 You should have an NRE or FCNR account with an Indian bank to be able to invest in mutual funds.

 In order to invest in mutual funds, you can complete the application form and submit it through one of the investor centers, along with your cheque or bank draft.
 There is now another option of completing the procedure online as well.